dojot/dojot-microservice-sdk-js/lib/kafka/README.md

 * a backpressure mechanism to control the consumption of messages from kafka according to the processing ratio.
 If messages are consumed at a higher rate than they are processed, consumption is stopped until messages already consumed are processed;

 * a commit management that ensures that all messages are processed at least once.
-A message is considered processed after all registered callbacks for it finishes.
+A message is considered processed after all registered callbacks for it finishes successfuly.
+Nevertheless, if some of the registered callbacks throws an Error, there will be two possibilites.
+The first one, which is the default, the message will be considered discardaded by the callback and will be commited into Kafka.
+The second one, the message will be considered unprocessed and the consumer will be finished up.
+In both cases, an 'error.processing' event is emitted.
+It is also possible to set a maximum number of retries to failed callbacks.
+Once the consumer is finished, the application will need to instantiate a new one which will start consumming from the last unprocessed message.

 The following example illustrates how to use the Consumer: